LiorSinai/liorsinai.github.io/_posts/2021-08-10-sudoku-reader-part1-intro.md

 There is a negative aspect to this sharing: packages don't always "play nice" so that they can easily integrate with other packages.
 For example packages should abide by the following etiquette:
 - Type safe functions that will throw errors if nonsensical types are passed.
 - Extensions where appropriate of useful Base functions such as `zero`, `first` and `size`.
 - No exports of commonly used words.
 Base itself is a frequent but tolerated offender.
-Worse offenders are NNlib.jl which reserves σ for the sigmoid function - [Wikipedia][wiki_sigma] lists at least 25 uses for the lower case σ letter - and Images.jl which reserves the ubiquitous keyword data.
+Worse offenders are NNlib.jl which reserves σ for the sigmoid function[^sigma] and Images.jl which reserves the ubiquitous keyword data.
 Thankfully at least sense has prevailed at ImagesMetaData.jl, and `data` has been deprecated in favour of `arraydata`.
 - Minimal restrictions on package requirements or frequent updates to packages.
 If a package from 2 years ago is going to force my Flux to be stuck 8 versions behind the current version, that package is going to go.
 (As a user you can mitigate this by creating package environments.)

 # Next section